Juan321654/TouringNat/README.md

 # TouringNat
-CSS and Sass project with scss syntax, no photoshop or any picture editing used. is all CSS
+CSS and Sass project with scss syntax, no photoshop or any picture editing used. is all CSS, no libraries used for animations or styling.